thesis/terraform-google-vpc/README.md

 <!-- Notes section is optional -->
 ## Notes

-Be aware: the naming convention we use at Thesis leans towards verbosity, in the interest of mking any resource's origin Very explicit.
-However, this can butt up against GCP resource character limits.
+Be aware: the naming conventions we use at Thesis lean towards verbosity, in the interest of mking any resource's origin Very explicit.
+However, this can collide with GCP resource character limits.

-In this module's case, some interpolated names may exceed the character limit when using the GCP environment name as a prefix, the the environment name exceeds 11 characters.
+In this module's case, some interpolated names may exceed the character limit when using the GCP environment name as a prefix, if the environment name exceeds 11 characters.

-For instance: the Thesis default for `vpc_network_name` variable is `<env-name>-vpc-network` - but in some cases had to be abbreviated to `<en>-vpc-network`.
+For instance: the Thesis standard  vpc_network_name is `<env-name>-vpc-network`, but in some cases had to be abbreviated to `<en>-vpc-network`.

 <!-- License is required -->
 ## License